tachyon-beep/pyshorthand/PYSHORTHAND_SPEC_v0.9.0-RC1.md

 ## 8. Backward Compatibility

-### 8.1 v1.4 → v1.5
+### 8.1 Prior releases → 0.9.0-RC1

-- ✅ All v1.4 files are valid v1.5 (additive changes only)
+- ✅ All prior files are valid under 0.9.0-RC1 (additive changes only)
 - ✅ New features are optional
-- ✅ Parsers should accept both v1.4 and v1.5
+- ✅ Parsers should accept both prior releases and 0.9.0-RC1

 ### 8.2 Deprecations

 None.
-All v1.4 features remain valid in v1.5.
+All prior features remain valid in 0.9.0-RC1.

 ---